rema-salman/ehealth-system/README.md

 # Install dependencies for server
 npm install

-# Run the client & server with concurrently
+# Run the client & server with concurrently with auto-saving
 npm run start:dev

 # Run the Nest server only